hotwords123/typst-assignment-template/examples/report.typ

 = Results
 The results section presents the findings of the research in a structured format.

-It includes tables, charts, and graphs to illustrate the data collected.
+It includes tables, charts, and graphs to illustrate the data collected, as shown in @fig:example-figure and @tab:example-table.

+The analysis revealed several key insights that are discussed in detail below.

 #figure(
   caption: [A sample figure.],